NCWIT Aspirations in Computing Educator Award

-- Applicant has endorsed a student’s 2023 Award for AiC application.
-(Learn more about the Award for AiC.)
+- Applicant has endorsed a student’s 2024 AiC High School Award application.
+(Learn more about the AiC High School Award.)

 - Applicant is not an NCWIT employee and has no immediate family relationship with employees, extended staff, contractors, or board members of NCWIT (including spouses, siblings, children, grandchildren, and persons residing in the same household).